npm/node-fetch/README.md

 `node-fetch-npm` is a fork of [`node-fetch`](https://npm.im/node-fetch) used in npm itself, through [`make-fetch-happen`](https://npm.im/make-fetch-happen).
-It has more regular releases and accepts some patches that would not fit with `node-fetch`'s own design goals (such as picking a specific cookie library).
+It has more regular releases and accepts some patches that would not fit with `node-fetch`'s own design goals (such as picking a specific cookie library, removing `babel` dependency altogether, etc).

+This library is *not a replacement* for `node-fetch`, nor does it intend to supplant it.
+It's purely a fork maintained for the sake of easier patching of specific needs that it wouldn't be fair to shove down the main project's throat.
+This project will still send patches for shared bugs over and hopefully help improve its "parent".

 <!-- TOC -->